 We stayed in the home of our shared Jeep driver, Bakht Rawan, and if you’re friendly or a visiting foreigner, you might receive an invitation as well.
 Bakht speaks Urdu, but very limited English.

 How to get from Thall to Kumrat Valley

-To get from Thall to Kumrat Valley, you need to hire a Jeep with driver.
-The road into the valley is poor, and can be washed out by rains.
-Depending on how far into the valley you want to be brought, a Jeep should cost 2000 – 4000 Rs, more if you want the driver to pick you up a few days later.
-It will take an hour or two to drive through the narrow valley to the point where the mountains open wide again, and you’ll pass an army checkpoint along the way.
+To get from Thall to Kumrat Valley, you need to hire a Jeep with a driver.
+Prepare for a bumpy ride.
+Depending on how far into the valley you want to be brought, a Jeep should cost 2000 – 4000 Rs.
+It will be more if you want the driver to pick you up a few days later.
+It will take an hour or two to drive through the narrow valley to the point where the mountains open wide again.
+You’ll pass an army checkpoint along the way.
 Make sure to bargain, and be clear as to where you want to be dropped off and picked up.

 Where to stay in Kumrat Valley

-There are plentiful tent camps in the valley during season, and generally offer similar facilities at similar rates.
-When we visited in late September (the offseason), the tent camps were still standing, though not all of them were manned.
-We were quoted 200 Rs per night for a tent, but a bunch of local boys were charged 800 Rs for their tent.
+There are plentiful tent camps in the valley during season, and generally, offer similar facilities at similar rates.
+When we visited in late September (the offseason), the tent camps were still standing.
+Not all of them were manned, though.
+We were quoted 200 Rs per night for a tent.
+However, a bunch of local boys were charged 800 Rs for their tent.
 Bargain hard.